Welcome to our Drivers School Page!

 Pack the right clothes.
 We recommend comfortable clothes, including loose fitting pants, shirts, sweaters, etc. Flat-soled sneakers or similarly treaded shoes are recommended.
 Full Nomex race gear is very seldom worn by students and not often worn by instructors.
 We run in the rain, so be prepared with rain gear.

 Food and drinks.
 Lunch is not provided at our two-day schools.
 Food can be purchased at the track and also is available at locations 10-15 minutes from the track.
 You should bring a cooler for snacks and drinks—it’s important to say hydrated!

 Bring your forms.
-Remember to pack your Tech Inspection and Medical Information forms in a convenient location to retrieve for registration at the track.
+Remember to pack your Tech Inspection form and waivers in a convenient place for registration at the track.